GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

 # Bomb-Crypto-EasyBot
 Let the bot take care of your heroes, while you sleep.
-<p style="color: red">Attention!
+<p style="color: red;">Attention!
 Note that you have to set your screen scale to 100% to work properly<p>

 <h2>Windows<h2>